AVidhanR/ServletsUsingMaven/README.md

 ## Project Startup process

 - Step 1: Install the latest `Apache Tomcat 11.x` from the [official]() site.
-And regarding the version, it can also be a `Apache Tomcat 10.x`
+And regarding the version, it can also be an `Apache Tomcat 10.x`
 - Step 2: Create a Java project under `maven Archetype`
-- Step 3:
+- Step 3: Coming soon...

 - Created and maintained by [_AVidhanR_](https://linkedin.com/in/AVidhanR)